 Glutamine is one of the non-essential amino acids which is encoded by CAA and CAG.
-It is one of the conditional-essential amino acids in few situations such as gastrointestinal disorders or intensive athletic training.
-This amino acid has one carboxyl group, one amino group along with amide group in the side-chain of the carboxyl group.
+It is one of the conditional-essential amino acids in a few situations such as gastrointestinal disorders or intensive athletic training.
+This amino acid has one carboxyl group, one amino group along with the amide group in the side-chain of the carboxyl group.

 The essential amino acids are the ones which are very much necessary in our diets as the body does not synthesize it or builds them for any other chemicals.
 The non-essential amino acids are synthesized by our body from other chemicals and are also a dietary source.

 Glutamine has a molecular formula C5H10N2O3 and is abbreviated as ‘Gln’ or even as ‘Q’.
 This amino acid is one among the twenty amino acids which are needed by human beings and animals to function properly.
-This element is said to be vital in the synthesis of protein, donation of carbon and nitrogen and for the cellular energy as well as for functioning of kidney.
-The glutamine structure is what all that makes it a special kind of amino acid.
+This element is said to be vital in the synthesis of protein, donation of carbon and nitrogen and for the cellular energy as well as for the functioning of the kidney.
+The glutamine structure is what makes it a special kind of amino acid.

 This amino acid plays a vital role when related to stress.
 The stress which is caused by trauma, burns, excessive exercise and the various diseases like cancer very often result in the glutamine deficiency.
-It provides a number of important functions and also develops supplement helping the body to recover from the stress.
+It provides a number of important functions and also develops supplements helping the body to recover from the stress.

 Structure of Glutamine

 The structure of Glutamine is as shown in the figure below.

 The side chain of this glutamine is known as a simple amide or amino group – NH2.
 It is located in the end region of the R-group.
 It consists of other group called the carboxylic group on the other end of the carbon atom.
 Glutamine is usually a linear molecule which behaves as a polar molecule having positive and negative charges.
 The amino acid is considered to be water-loving as it is polar in nature.